Member: Bui Thi Thanh Huyen

 Living: Thanh Son distric, Phu Tho province

-The Muong girl escaped from poverty thanks to the development of tea growing in the mountainous areas of Thanh Son
+The Muong women escaped from poverty thanks to the development of tea growing in the mountainous areas of Thanh Son

 The newly built spacious house of the family Bui Thi Thu Huyen is located in Ngoc Dong area, Thuc Luyen commune, Thanh Son district, Phu Tho province, surrounded by tea hills, fish ponds and orchards.
 This is the result of many years of hardship by the young couple.
 Only a few know that, recently they still lived in the canvas house.